processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

   // Create and start the saw oscillator. saw = new SawOsc(this);
   saw.play();
-  // Make the saw oscillator to be at half volume saw.amp(0.5);
 }

 void draw() {
+  // Map mouseY from 0.0 to 1.0 for amplitude
+  saw.amp(map(mouseY, 0, height, 1.0, 0.0));

   touch.update(); // get readings from the MPR121 I2C sensor

-  // If electrode 0 is touched, set the volume to 100%, otherwise set it to 50% if (touch.touched(0)) {
+  // If electrode 0 is touched, set the frequency to 252Hz, otherwise set it to 500Hz if (touch.touched(0)) {
-    saw.amp(1.0);
+    saw.freq(252);
   } else {
-    saw.amp(0.5);
+    saw.freq(500);
   }

-  // Map mouseX from 20Hz to 1000Hz for frequency
-  float frequency = map(mouseX, 0, width, 20.0, 1000.0);
-  saw.freq(frequency);
 }
 ```